melezhik/outthentic/README.md

 ## Story checks

-Story checks files contain lines for validation of stdout comes out when stories are executed.
+Story checks are files that contain lines for validation of stdout from story scripts.

-Story check  files should be placed at the same directory as story files.
-Following are story checks for a two stories above.
+Story check file should be placed at the same directory as story file and named \`story.check'.

-They validate output from our calculator's addition and multiplication methods:
+Following are story checks for a multiplication and addition stories:

 ```